cscvlab/DeepSKS/README.md

 ## 📜 Application to Deep Homography Estimation

 ### Network Architecture
-This paper does not change any architecture of neural networks.
-The integration of our geometric parameterization into existing DHE networks is seamless, achieved simply by replacing the eight outputs.
-If required in iterative DHE methods, the procedure of homography computation will shift from solving a linear system based on four-corner positional offsets to performing matrix multiplication.
+Our method is designed to be **architecture-agnostic** and integrates seamlessly into existing DHE methods.
+No changes are made to the backbone network structure.
+Instead, the proposed geometric parameterization replaces the conventional eight positional offsets.
+For iterative DHE models, this substitution shifts the homography computation step from solving a linear system (based on four-point offsets) to a direct matrix multiplication using the predicted geometric parameters.

 ### Loss Function
-The loss function for the proposed eight geometric parameters is defined by their $L_1$ loss, under supervised learning.
+Similar to previous methods, we adopt a straightforward supervised learning objective, applying an **$L_1$ loss** to the predicted eight geometric parameters.

-### Unified Framework for Predicting 2D transformations
+### Unified Framework for 2D transformation Estimation
-The proposed geometric parameterization supports a unified solution for deep 2D transformation estimation.
-Specifically, by analyzing the four angles \{$\theta$, $\alpha$, $\beta$, $\gamma$\}, one can directly identify the parallelogram in affine distortion, as $\theta$$=$$\gamma$ and $\alpha$$=$$\beta$.
-Under a 4-DOF similarity transformation, the four angles \{$\theta$, $\alpha$, $\beta$, $\gamma$\} will remain unchanged at $45^\circ$.
-Utilizing 8-DOF geometric parameters, identifing the degenerate affine and similarity transformations is natural.
+The proposed geometric parameterization naturally extends to a **unified framework for estimating various 2D transformations**.
+In particular:

+* For **affine transformations**, the structure of the four angular parameters $\{\theta, \alpha, \beta, \gamma\}$ allows straightforward identification of affine distortions.
+Specifically, a parallelogram pattern is indicated when $\theta = \gamma$ and $\alpha = \beta$.
+* Under a **4-DOF similarity transformation**, the same four angles remain invariant at $45^\circ$, providing a clear signature for similarity transformations.

+This ability to identify **degenerate cases** (e.g., affine or similarity) from within the 8-DOF homography parameter enhances interpretability and supports broader applications.

 ### Experimental Results
-We conduct tests across multiple homography estimation networks on three commonly used datasets.
-In short:
+We evaluate the method across multiple DHE networks on three commonly used datasets.
+Our findings include:

-* Slight improvement is achieved in positional offset metrics;
+* **Slight improvement** in positional offset metrics, reflecting modest gains in point alignment accuracy;
-* Significant reduction is achieved in angular offset error.
+* **Significant reduction** in **angular offset errors**, highlighting the robustness and precision of our proposed representation in capturing orientation-related distortions.